 SECTION 3.
 These By-Laws replace and supercede all previously adopted By-Laws of this Association.

+ARTICLE XI

-REVISIONS TO THE EMNA BY-LAWS
+PREVIOUS REVISIONS TO THE EMNA BY-LAWS

 Due to the closure and development of the Lowry Air Force Base and the Stapleton Airport, two revisions were made.
-Both revisions were for the purpose of temporarily expanding our boundaries in order to receive notices from the City of proposed zoning changes adjacent to our neighborhood. changes expired according to their nature and wording on October 24, 2004.
+Both revisions were for the purpose of temporarily expanding our boundaries in order to receive notices from the City of proposed zoning changes adjacent to our neighborhood.
+These changes expired according to their nature and wording on October 24, 2004.
 They are attached to the 1989 Amended By-Laws for continuity and clarity only.

 On October 24, 1994, the following wording was added to Section 1 which describes our boundaries: